AnkitK-NITB/todo-list/README.md

 # todo-list
-A todo list react based app.
+A full-stack MERN app for your checklist.